7 Ways to Curb Those Annoying Snack CravingsArticle posted in: Nutrition

 3. Eat More Protein and Healthy Fat.

 Upping your protein and healthy fat intake can help you get the right nutrients you need to satisfy your stomach and keep you full.
-A study done by the American Society for Clinical Nutrition explains how those who increased their protein intake by just 15% showed higher weight loss and “a clear decrease in hunger and increase in fullness.”
+A study, published by the American Society for Clinical Nutrition, explains how those who increased their protein intake by just 15% showed higher weight loss and “a clear decrease in hunger and increase in fullness.”
 Foods such as avocados, cheese, eggs, nuts, fish and olive oil can help to fill you up without any chance for snack cravings to creep in.

 Certain carbs are hurting you more than you think.
 Not only can they bloat your waistline, refined carbs such as white bread can make you hungrier after consumption.
 Simple carbs are turned into sugars in your body quicker than complex carbs are, and when you up your glucose levels, your body reacts adversely.
 That’s why we follow a low-carb diet approach here at South Beach Diet.
 While carbs are not completely restricted in the South Beach Diet, we suggest choosing “Good Carbs” such as beans, legumes and eventually whole grain items.

 Eating well-portioned meals more frequently throughout the day is often better for your weight control because, essentially, your “snacks” become smaller portioned meals.
-Research published by The National Center for Biotechnology Information explains that eating more frequently, but in smaller portions, can create appetite control.
+Research, published by The National Center for Biotechnology Information, explains that eating more frequently, but in smaller portions, can create appetite control.
 Eating more consistently throughout the day keeps your metabolism up, and it keeps you feeling full—right up until the next meal!
-Need help adding in two extra meals a day?
-Try supplementing with a meal bar or shake from South Beach Diet, which are perfectly portioned and made with the right nutrients to keep you satisfied.

 Be your own best friend and keep your pantry stocked with good, wholesome and nutritious food (so you can’t even cheat on your low carb diet if you wanted to).
 It’s easier to practice self-control whilst shopping at the supermarket than in your own home—especially when those cravings strike while on the couch.
-When those inevitable snack cravings do strike, make sure to be fully supplied with South Beach meal bars and shakes, and an array of healthy food options to ensure you always have something healthy to turn to.
+When those inevitable snack cravings do strike, make sure to be fully supplied with an array of healthy food options to ensure you always have something healthy to turn to.